The Debt Prisons of 21st Century USA

 Eventually, laws punishing defaulting debtors were established in every state.
 Prisons that were specially reserved for debtors were also built all over the country.

-After America gained its independence, people were not so keen on the idea of the new country jailing its own citizens because of debt.
+After America gained its independence, people were not keen on the idea of the new country jailing its citizens because of debt.
 So, Congress enacted a federal law that effectively banned debt prisons in the country.
-As a result, the business of punishing debtors was left to each individual state.
+As a result, the business of punishing debtors was left to each state.

 The Rise of Modern Debt Prisons